Starting as an engineering manager

 • It is a very different world

-• Moving away from the teams, means less depth of involvement, context is fuzzier
+• Moving away from the teams, means a smaller depth of involvement, context is fuzzier

 • I miss the vibe of the teams

-• the engineering discussions, the debates, the complains about tech debt
+• the engineering discussions, the debates, the complaints about tech debt

 • a bit too high level